 Dhanushkodi:

-Poompuhar is also a starting point for pilgrims visiting Dhanushkodi, a place of religious significance.
-Dhanushkodi is about 20 kilometers from Poompuhar and is known for its pristine beaches and temples.
+Furthermore, Poompuhar serves as a starting point for pilgrims travelling to Dhanushkodi, a destination of religious importance.
+Located about 20 kilometres from Poompuhar, Dhanushkodi is renowned for its untouched beaches and sacred temples.

 Tsunami of 2004:

-In more recent history, Poompuhar Beach gained worldwide attention due to its vulnerability to natural disasters.
-The 2004 Indian Ocean tsunami severely impacted the area, highlighting the city’s historical significance and the need for preservation and conservation efforts.
+In recent history, Poompuhar Beach gained global attention due to its exposure to natural calamities.
+The devastating Indian Ocean tsunami of 2004 severely affected the area.
+Consequently, the disaster highlighted both the historical value of Poompuhar and the urgent need for preservation and conservation efforts.

 How to reach Poompuhar Beach: